ArtemVatsyk/ArtemVatsyk/README.md

 - 👋 Hi, I’m @ArtemVatsyk
-- 👀 I’m interested in ...
+- 👀 I’m interested in development
 - 🌱 I’m currently learning asp.net core 6
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with .net projects
-- 📫 How to reach me ...

 <!---
 ArtemVatsyk/ArtemVatsyk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.